Students must submit an application to enroll in this clinic in the fall term prior to the enrollment lottery process.

 Attendance Requirement: Students must attend all class sessions.

-Prerequisite: Recommended courses include Emerging Growth Companies and Venture Capital Financing: Principles and Practice; Finance of Small Enterprises; J-Term: Legal Practice and the Startup Company: An Inside Look; and Introduction to Corporations.
+Prerequisite: Recommended courses include Emerging Growth Companies and Venture Capital Financing: Principles and Practice; Finance of Small Enterprises; the January term course Legal Practice and the Startup Company: An Inside Look; and Introduction to Corporations.

 Course Requirement: Each student must prepare a series of memoranda which may include a legal plan for each client and general legal research.
 Students also prepare corporate documents, maintain regular contact with clients and supervisors, keep time and prepare memoranda summarizing client work.